SayinK/tamu-datathon-project/README.md

 - Deploy the Streamlit app for cloud access and multi-user functionality.
 - Connect to live databases or APIs for real-time data.
 - Automated alerts for upcoming shortages or excess stock.

+## How to run
+- Install venv for Python
+- Activate the virtual environment
+- run: streamlit run Home.py